What Is Pulmonary Fibrosis?

 - Don’t over exert yourself and ensure you get enough rest.

-- Studying the role of auto-antibodies (antibodies that the body makes against its own organs) in idiopathic pulmonary fibrosis.
-In particular, we are developing ways to looking for auto-antibodies that attack patients’ own blood vessels in patients with interstital lung diseases including IPF.
+- Autoantibodies and pulmonary fibrosis: Studying the role of auto-antibodies (antibodies that the body makes against its own organs) in pulmonary fibrosis.
+In particular, we are developing ways to looking for auto-antibodies that attack patients’ own blood vessels in patients with interstital lung diseases including IPF and rheumatoid arthritis associated ILD.

-- Investigating the role of platelets in IPF and other ILDs.
+- Platelets and pulmonary fibrosis: Investigating the role of platelets in IPF and other ILDs.
 We have studies looking at whether platelets accumulate in the lungs of patients with lung fibrosis, and whether platelets are abnormally ‘sticky’ in these patients.
+Our results are hopefully going to be published later this year.

-- Investigating whether new drugs for IPF can be delivered directly to the lungs via inhalation and therefore avoiding toxic side-effects.
+- The INHALE study: Investigating whether new drugs for pulmonary fibrosis can be delivered directly to the lungs via inhalation and therefore avoiding toxic side-effects.